-A typical weekly timetable
+A typical week

-Four to six lectures a week
+- Four to six lectures

-- Several tutorials in college
+- One or two tutorials in college

 - Practice, workshops and rehearsals

-- More time for independent study in the summer terms.
+- More time for independent study in the summer terms

 Eight subjects are taken (six chosen from a list of options)